Charles-Philip/git_checker/README.md

 ## To run the program:

 use the following command to install the GitPython
 > python3 git_checker.py

-and then input the git repository when prompted
+and then input the git repository location when prompted

 ---